F.W. Johnson Collegiate

 F.W.
 Johnson Collegiate is a high school situated in the Glencairn neighbourhood of east Regina, Saskatchewan, Canada.
 A part of Regina Public Schools, the school was named after Frederick W. Johnson, the 16th lieutenant governor of Saskatchewan.
 The school's academic program operates based on a differentiated instruction model.

-Johnson's 600 students hail primarily from the Glencairn area of the city.
-It currently has four main feeder schools: Dr. George Ferguson School, Glen Elm School, Henry Braun School and Judge Bryant School.
+Students hail primarily from the Glencairn area of the city.
+It currently has four main feeder schools: Dr. George Ferguson School, Glen Elm School, Henry Braun School Judge Bryant School, and Wascana Plains School.